 12. Explore Eastern State Penitentiary

 This former prison was in operation from 1829 until 1971.
 It held all kinds of big-name criminals during that time, including mobster Al Capone and bank robber Willie Sutton.
+From the outside, it looks like a European castle with its stonework and turrets.
 Today, it’s a National Historic Landmark and open to the public for tours.
 There are a few solitary confinement cells you can explore, and there are both day and night tours as well.
+Additional exhibits, including one out on the grounds, explore the current state of the prison system in the United States.
+Night tours include the option to grab a drink (beer is available) and other activites, like pop-up talks, that visitors don’t get during the day.
 Self-guided tours (narrated by actor Steve Buscemi) are also available.
-Admission is $17 USD.
+Admission is $21 USD.

 13. Take a food tour